ivoyager/ivoyager-changelogs/README.md

 * Removed a bunch of "passive" tree_nodes classes that had only init() function: Model, HUDLabel, HUDIcon, Starlight, TempRings & VoyagerEnvironment.
 New "builder" classes generate the relevant base classes and add them as needed.
 * Removed GUITop.
 (Universe is now the main scene at start and stays so after solar system build.)
 * Renamed bodies.csv to models.csv (this table is about graphic representation of bodies).
-* Data tables have three new Data_Types: ENUM, TABLE and BODY (all were just STRING before).
-Code needs these to understand what the data is supposed to represent.